 Seizures of Bank Accounts

-Or the special agents and detectives look for evidence that money in a bank account was obtained from the fraudulent use of access devices, counterfeited money orders, or other counterfeited securities, in violation of state and federal law.
+Alternatively, law enforcement officers might look for evidence that money in a bank account was obtained from the fraudulent use of access devices, counterfeited money orders, or other counterfeited securities, in violation of state and federal law.

 The allegations in the Complaint are often verified by the law enforcement officer, detective, or special agent that investigated the case.